satyanash/satyanash.github.io/_posts/2016-07-03-movie-review-udta-punjab-2016.markdown

 Her story is clearly the reason why the movie is so polarizing and I suppose there is no real way to validate if it is an accurate portrayal of the condition in Punjab.
 In either case, is it a story worth telling?
 I think it is.

-When spoiling onself with Bollywood produce, one should try to stick to movies that deviate from the commercially available formula.
+When spoiling oneself with Bollywood produce, one should try to stick to movies that deviate from the commercially available formula.
 It helps in reminding you that there's hope.

 Rating: 4/5 (Good)